Vice President of Ghana

-The vice-president of Ghana is the second-highest officer in the Government of Ghana.
-The vice-president, together with the President of Ghana, is directly elected by the people through popular vote to serve a four-year term in office.
+The vice president of Ghana is the second-highest officer in the Government of Ghana.
+The vice president, together with the president of Ghana, is directly elected by the people through popular vote to serve a four-year term in office.
 The vice-president is the first person in the presidential line of succession, and would ascend to the presidency upon the death, resignation, or removal of the president.
-The current vice-president is Mahamudu Bawumia, who took office on 7 January 2017, under President Nana Akufo-Addo.
+The current vice-president is Jane Naana Opoku-Agyemang, who took office on 7 January 2025, under President John Mahama.
+She is the first female vice president in Ghana's history.

 Eligibility

-The provisions of article 62 of the 1992 Constitution apply to a candidate for election as Vice-President.
+The provisions of article 62 of the 1992 Constitution apply to a candidate for election as vice-president.
 The candidate must be: